NVIDIA/MDL-SDK/README.md

         call to CMake could look as follows:

         ```bash
-        cmake -DGLEW_DIR=~/thirdparty/glew-2.1.0 ../../
+        cmake -DGLEW_DIR=$HOME/projects/thirdparty/glew-2.1.0 ../..
         ```

-        When a more recent clang compiler is installed on your system, you can provide the path to a clang 3.4.1 by setting the 'clang_Path'
+        When a different clang compiler is installed on your system, you can provide the path to a clang 7.0.0 by setting the 'clang_Path'
         option:

         ```bash
-        cmake -Dclang_PATH=~/projects/thirdparty/clang+llvm-3.4.1-x86_64-unknown-ubuntu12.04/bin/clang ../../
+        cmake -Dclang_PATH=$HOME/projects/thirdparty/clang+llvm-7.0.0-x86_64-linux-gnu-ubuntu-16.04/bin/clang ../..
         ```

         The same applies to other dependencies like Python 2.7.